fandystar/ParkingLot-Node.js/README.md

 - `carPark(input)` : Allocates nearest slot from entry gate to the car.
 It can throw following errors:

     - `Please provide car number` : When input only contains 'park' keyword
-    - `Sorry, parking lot is not created yet` : When parking lot slots is not created.
+    - `Sorry, parking lot is not created yet` : When parking lot is not created.
     - `Sorry, parking lot is full` : When parking lot has reached its maximum capacity.

-- `carLeave(input)` : will make car parking slot to be available  and calculate parking charge based parking hours.
+- `carLeave(input)` : will make car parking slot to be available  and calculate parking charge based parking time.
 It throws following errors:

-    - `Please provide car number and parking hours` : When input contains either of two or both of them  i.e. car number or parking time
+    - `Please provide car number and parking time` : When input contains either of two or both of them  i.e. car number or parking time
-    - `Please provide parking hours` : When input contains car number only.
+    - `Please provide parking time` : When input contains car number only.
     - `Slot number <carNumber> is not found` when slot number is absent.

-- `getSlotsStatus()` : Returns an array containing slot number and car number.
+- `parkingSlotsStatus()` : Returns an array containing slot number and car number.
 It throws an error :

     -`Sorry, parking lot is empty` if parking lot is empty.